Differences Between Horizontal and Vertical Integration

-Horizontal Integration is a type of business expansion strategy, which comprises a company acquiring other companies from the same business line or at the same level of value chain so as to subside competition.
+Horizontal integration is a business expansion strategy that involves a company acquiring other companies from the same business line or at the same value chain level to subside competition.

 - The company can also diversify its products and services.
-When a company expands using horizontal integration, it achieves growth in its operational size and economies of scale due to increased production level.
+A company’s horizontal integration expansion grows its operational size and economies of scale due to increased production levels.

-- This helps the company in spanning its reach to a larger customer base and market.
-Horizontal Integration often raises antitrust concerns, as the combined firm will have a larger market share than either firm did before merging.
+- It helps the company to reach a larger customer base and market.
+However, horizontal integration often raises antitrust concerns, as the combined firm will have a larger market share than either firm did before merging.

-- Some recent example to quote such a strategy in action would be Walt Disney Company’s $7.4 billion acquisition of Pixar Animation Studios in 2006.
+- Some recent examples of such a strategy would be Walt Disney Company’s $7.4 billion acquisition of Pixar Animation Studios in 2006.

 What is Vertical Integration?

-- A merger situation where the company acquires control over its distributors, then it is referred to as downstream or forward integration whereas when the company acquires control over its supplier, then it is upstream or backward integration.
+- In a merger situation where the company acquires control over its distributors, it refers to downstream or forward integration.
+In contrast, it is upstream or backward integration when the company receives control over its supplier.

-- Horizontal Integration occurs between two firms which are similar in operations, in terms of product and production level whereas in Vertical Integration the two firms to be merged, operates at different stages of the supply chain.
+- Horizontal integration occurs between firms that are similar in product and production level.
+In vertical integration, the two firms to be merged operate at different supply chain stages.

-- Horizontal Integration brings synergy, but not self-sufficiency to operate independently in the value chain while Vertical Integration helps the company gain synergy with self-sufficiency.
+- Horizontal integration brings synergy but not self-sufficiency to work independently in the value chain, while vertical integration helps the company gain independence.

-- Horizontal Integration helps to acquire control over the market, but Vertical Integration helps in gaining control over the whole industry.
+- Horizontal integration helps acquire control over the market, but vertical integration helps gain control over the whole industry.

-- A store, like Target, which has its own store brands is an example of Vertical Integration.
+- Target, which has its store brands, is an example of vertical integration.
 It owns the manufacturing, controls the distribution, and is the retailer, offering products at a much lower price by cutting out the middleman.